 4.Canada houses more lakes than you can ever imagine

 For a country as cold as Canada, lakes should be rare here, but the lake area in Canada is much more than every other country in the world.
-The grand Great White North houses 563 lakes which cover an area of more than 100 square kilometers.
+The grand Great White North houses 563 lakes in Canada, which cover an area of more than 100 square kilometers.
 The Great Lakes contributes approximately 18% of the fresh lake water of the world.
 That is a significant amount.
 Any guesses why the country’s allies are all thirsty.

 5.Canada has the world’s longest coastline